ClaudioLutz/CreditROBOT/Description English/06_Rechtliche_Aspekte.md

 ### Data Protection Classification of Credit Reports
 - Disclosure of data for credit checks constitutes a transfer of data to third parties.
-- The client (customer) and the credit agency are legally separate controllers under data protection law.
+- Client (customer) and credit agency are legally separate controllers under data protection law.
 - No data processing on behalf, as credit agencies act independently and on their own responsibility.

 ### Characteristics of Genuine Data Processing on Behalf (in the sense of data protection law)